 Colours and shapes

-Lilies offer a host of possibilities.
-There’s plenty of choice in terms of colour, shape and size.
-Lilies come in serene white and calm pink, but also in eye-catching red, yellow, purple and orange.
-They also come with stripes, fringes or spots.
+Lilies offer a host of possibilities in terms of colour, shape and size.
+The flowers come in peaceful white and soft pink, but also in eye-catching red, yellow, purple and orange.
+Some have stripes, fringes or spots.
 The flowers can have a diameter ranging from 7 to 25 centimetres.
-Did you know, by the way, that double lilies do not have any stamens?
+Unusual double lilies don't have stamens.

-Femininity.
-In Greek and Roman times brides were given a crown of lilies in the hope of a pure and fruitful life.
+Femininity: in Greek and Roman times brides were given a crown of lilies for a pure and fruitful life.

-Love.
-In Victorian days receiving a sweet-scented lily told you: this is my beloved.
+Love: in Victorian days receiving a sweet-scented lily meant "this is my beloved".

-Transience.
-The serene and pure appearance of the lily expresses emotions at times of loss and mourning.
+Transience: the serene, pure appearance of the lily expresses feeling at times of loss and mourning.

-Lilies are not only varied in terms of colour, shape and size, but also in where they come from.
-You can find them growing wild in Korea, Japan and parts of Siberia, but also close to the equator in India.
+You can find lilies growing wild in Korea, Japan and parts of Siberia, but also close to the equator in India.
 In Europe, the lily is native to the Caucasus, the Balkans, Greece, Poland, the Alps and Pyrenees.
 It also grows wild in most American states, with the exception of the south-west part of the United States.
-You can certainly describe the lily as a world traveller!